cloudrift-ai/rift-docs/docs/tutorials/run-ollama-tutorial.md

 ```

 Replace {node-IP-address} with the IP address received while renting the
-Fair Compute GPU, or you can run the following command to get the IP address
+Fair Compute GPU, or you can run the following command to get the IP address of the executor:
- of the machine:

 ```shell
 fair cluster info
 ```

-Run Inferences with LLMs Using Ollama Container
+## Run LLM Inference Using Ollama Container

-To interact with LLMs using the running Fair Docker container for Ollama,
-run the following command:
+To interact with Ollama container run the following command:

 ```shell
 fair docker exec -it ollama ollama run llama3